 What is a product manager?

-As strategic visionaries, product managers chart the course for product management.
-They position offerings, set direction, and develop long-term plans.
-Daily tasks fall to product owners, while product managers focus on the big picture of the entire organization.
+As strategic thinkers, product managers set the direction for product management.
+They position the offerings, set the direction and develop long term plans.
+Daily tasks fall to product owners while product managers focus on the big picture of the entire organization.

-Product managers match the product with market demands and business goals.
-Product managers verify that the product features meet user needs and stand out in the market.
-These leaders shape a product’s future, guiding its market trajectory.
+Product managers match the product to market demands and business goals.
+They verify that the product features meet user needs and stand out in the market, shaping the product’s future and guiding its market trajectory.

-Product managers play a crucial role in connecting business strategy with customer needs.
-They strike a balance between the demands of different internal and external stakeholders.
+Product managers play a key role in connecting business strategy with customer needs.
+They balance the demands of different internal and external stakeholders.

 - Developing a strong product vision and strategy to drive growth over time.

-- Overseeing the product lifecycle, from concept to launch.
-Tracking metrics like actionable user stories and adoption, customer feedback, and sales.
+- Overseeing the product lifecycle from concept to launch.
+Tracking metrics like user stories and adoption, customer feedback and sales.

 Product managers make informed decisions by gathering customer feedback insights and data analytics.
 They deliver improvements that meet internal stakeholders’ and customers’ expectations to grow the business.

-Successful product managers are detail-oriented and balance many complex priorities.
+Good product managers are detail-oriented and balance many complex priorities.
 They inspire teams with a clear vision to guide the product roadmap.
-Their combination of analytical skills and customer understanding are essential to the development process.
+Their combination of analytical skills and customer understanding is key to the development process.

 Product managers are responsible for: